 8-1 3.
-Owner's tool kit
+Tool kit

 The service information included in this manual is intended to provide you, the owner, with the necessary information for completing your own preventive maintenance and minor repairs.
-The tools provided in the owner's tool kit are sufficient for this purpose, except that a torque wrench is also necessary to properly tighten nuts and bolts.
+The tools provided in the Owner's tool kit are sufficient for this purpose, except that a torque wrench is also necessary to properly tighten nuts and bolts.